 The donor contributions received by the Commission were allocated to many activities, furthering various developmental objectives.
-These included Preparation of the 2023 National Annual Progress Report, Preparation of NDPC 2023 Annual Progress Report, Preparation of the 2023 District League Table, Coordination of SDGs and Agenda 2063 implementation, Launch of Long-Term National Development Perspective Framework, Coordinated SDGs and Agenda 2063 implementation, Human Capital Development Strategy, Mainstreaming of Climate Change and Biodiversity into Development planning process, Preparation of 2026-2029 Planning Guidelines, Launch of the Community Action Plan, Harmonise Development Planning and Budgeting Concepts and Terminologies, Development of a National Coordination Strategy and Guidelines, Collaborated with the United Nations Economic Commission for Africa, Gulf of Guinea Northern Sector Social Cohesion (SOCO) Project, WASH Sector Coordination and Human Resource and Administration Management.
+These included Preparation of the 2023 National Annual Progress Report, Preparation of NDPC 2023 Annual Progress Report, Preparation of the 2023 District League Table, Coordination of SDGs and Agenda 2063 implementation, Launch of Long-Term National Development Perspective Framework, Coordinated SDGs and Agenda 2063 implementation, Human Capital Development Strategy, Mainstreaming of Climate Change and Biodiversity into Development planning process, Preparation of 2026-2029 Planning Guidelines, Launch of the Community Action Plan, Harmonise Development Planning and Budgeting Concepts and Terminologies, Development of a National Coordination Strategy and Guidelines, Collaborated with the United Nations Economic Commission for Africa, Gulf of Guinea Northern Sector Social Cohesion (SOCO) Project, WASH Sector Coordination and Human Resource and Administration wherever employees are.
+This empowers employees to learn, engage, and be productive.
+A key instrument for this is the availability of material (logistic) resources.
+However, data on indicators for knowledge management and learning were not reported on by the various MMDAs, RCCs and MDAs.

-2.6.8 Knowledge management and learning
+2.6.8.
+Knowledge Management and Learning